 UPDATE: Caltrans Work—04-4K1104 (19th Avenue)

-Phase 2 (Paving Work): Caltrans will begin paving 19th Avenue between Lincoln Way and Holloway in April 2026.
+Phase 2 (Paving Work): Caltrans began paving 19th Avenue between Lincoln Way and Holloway in April 2026.
 During construction, two traffic lanes will be closed and one open on the segment in construction.
 Alternate routes will be established to route traffic around the segment in construction using Junipero Sera Boulevard, Sloat Boulevard, Sunset Boulevard and Lincoln Way.

 - From 7 a.m., Friday, May 22 until 10 p.m., Monday, May 25: Southbound and Northbound 19th Avenue between Sloat Boulevard and Holloway Avenue will be repaved